NB. — vid. pag. 42

 All of Latvia falls under Russian rule.
 Napoleon’s army approaches in 1812, and Riga’s suburbs are burned as a desperate defense.
 Serfdom is abolished, railways arrive, and Riga transforms into a major industrial seaport.

-Explore the Archive
+Explore the Gallery

 Browse our digital collection of medieval manuscripts, maps, engravings, and historical documents spanning seven centuries.